Canon 650D vs Olympus E-P5

 It is notable that the 650D has a microphone port, which is missing on the E-P5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 650D and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The 650D was replaced by the Canon 700D, while the E-P5 does not have a direct successor.
+The 650D was replaced by the Canon 700D, while the E-P5 was followed by the Olympus E-P7.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon 650D better than the Olympus E-P5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.